nikhilllyadav/XNL-21BCE10648-SDE-8/README.md

-##  SDE TASK 8: SUPER‑ADVANCED CODE QUALITY, AUTOMATED TESTING & CONTINUOUS INTEGRATION
+##  SDE TASK 8: SUPER‑ADVANCED CODE QUALITY, AUTOMATED TESTING, & CONTINUOUS INTEGRATION

 ## 📌 Project Overview
 Established a highly complex and optimized CI/CD pipeline that automates code quality checks, integrates AI-driven code review, performs multi-environment testing, ensures reliable deployment, and incorporates continuous monitoring for the entire development lifecycle.
 The system should offer an interactive and highly intuitive user interface to manage build, test, and deployment processes while also integrating AI agents to help with code improvement, testing, and performance optimization.